 Further information on approved courses and programs can be found here.

 IENs who meet the above criteria are eligible for a tuition award to cover the full tuition cost for these Nursing Transformation competency upgrade courses.
 Eligible students will also receive a stipend of $400 per course to help them with the costs of books and other supplies.
 Note: The stipend is subject to a maximum of $2000 per student.
 These IEN supports are made possible through funding by the Ontario government.
 When registering for a course, the college will let you know how to access the tuition award and the supplies stipend.

 Once you have identified which courses match your learning needs, please click on the OntarioLearn website and select the course title.
 You will then be directed to a list of colleges offering that course.
 All courses, unless otherwise specified, are available online, which means that you can access the course from anywhere in Ontario.
 If you need to take a course that requires on-site participation, please register for the course at a college near you.
 If you need help locating a college near you, please consult this map.

 Students will require academic records from their local college as evidence of successful completion, depending upon their specific CNO registration requirements.

 Every course will have a schedule to follow.
 As the online courses are available 24/7 and course schedules have week to week timelines, coursework may be completed at any time within the week.

 Please check-in with your college to find out more about the course load.

 Yes.
 For academic questions, your course facilitator should be your first contact.
 Once you register for a course, you will also receive information regarding the key contacts for technical support.

-The IEN Nursing Transformation courses will be available in French later this Fall and Winter.
-This website will be updated as more information becomes available.
+The IEN Nursing Transformation courses will be available in French this spring.
+The OntarioLearn website will be updated as more information becomes available.